Complete a 3 Question Survey and Earn a re:Post Badge

 Important: Don't start the agent from the Windows Control Panel.

-To publish metrics and logs, the agent must be running.
-Run this command to confirm that the agent is active.
+To publish metrics and logs, the agent must be active.
+To verify that the CloudWatch agent is active, run the following command:

 $ sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status { "status": "running", "starttime": "2021-08-30T02:13:44+00:00", "configstatus": "configured", "cwoc_status": "stopped", "cwoc_starttime": "", "cwoc_configstatus": "not configured", "version": "1.247349.0b251399" }

-Restart the agent after updating the agent configuration
+Restart the agent after you update the agent configuration

 The agent doesn't automatically register changes to the configuration file.
-If the agent configuration is updated to include new or different metrics and logs, then restart the agent using this command:
+If the agent configuration is updated to include new or different metrics and logs, then you must use the following command to restart the agent:

 $ sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a stop ****** processing cwagent-otel-collector ****** cwagent-otel-collector has already been stopped ****** processing amazon-cloudwatch-agent ****** Redirecting to /bin/systemctl stop amazon-cloudwatch-agent.service $ sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:config.json ****** processing amazon-cloudwatch-agent ****** /opt/aws/amazon-cloudwatch-agent/bin/config-downloader --output-dir /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.d --download-source file:config.json --mode ec2 --config /opt/aws/amazon-cloudwatch-agent/etc/common-config.toml --multi-config default Successfully fetched the config and saved in /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.d/file_config.json.tmp Start configuration validation... /opt/aws/amazon-cloudwatch-agent/bin/config-translator --input /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json --input-dir /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.d --output /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.toml --mode ec2 --config /opt/aws/amazon-cloudwatch-agent/etc/common-config.toml --multi-config default 2021/08/31 02:45:37 Reading json config file path: /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.d/file_config.json.tmp ...
 Valid Json input schema.
 I!
 Detecting run_as_user...
 Configuration validation first phase succeeded /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent -schematest -config /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.toml Configuration validation second phase succeeded Configuration validation succeeded amazon-cloudwatch-agent has already been stopped Redirecting to /bin/systemctl restart amazon-cloudwatch-agent.service $ sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status { "status": "running", "starttime": "2021-08-31T02:45:37+0000", "configstatus": "configured", "cwoc_status": "stopped", "cwoc_starttime": "", "cwoc_configstatus": "not configured", "version": "1.247349.0b251399" }